-- Refocus and expand guidance on cost-benefit analysis across the agency - Emphasize quantification and provides methods for creating realistic estimates - Provide methods for assessing factors that are difficult to quantify - Incorporate cost estimating best practices identified in U.S. Government Accountability Office (GAO) guidance and in recommendations from GAO in GAO-15-98, "Nuclear Regulatory Commission: NRC Needs to Improve Its Cost Estimates by Incorporating More Best Practices," dated December 12, 2014 - Expand guidance on the treatment of uncertainties

-Enhance transparency of analysis for the decision-maker
+- Refocus and expand guidance on cost-benefit analysis across the agency - Emphasize quantification and provides methods for creating realistic estimates - Provide methods for assessing factors that are difficult to quantify - Incorporate cost estimating best practices identified in U.S. Government Accountability Office (GAO) guidance and in recommendations from GAO in GAO-15-98, "Nuclear Regulatory Commission: NRC Needs to Improve Its Cost Estimates by Incorporating More Best Practices," dated December 12, 2014 - Expand guidance on the treatment of uncertainties - Enhance transparency of analysis for the decision-maker

 With regard to the use of qualitative factors in the ROP's Significance Determination Process, the SRM for SECY-13-0137 directed the staff, in part, to "evaluate the need to provide additional clarity on the use of qualitative factors for operating reactors to provide more transparency and predictability to the process."
 The staff has completed its evaluation, which was documented in Enclosure 2 of SECY-18-0045, "Reactor Oversight Process Self-Assessment for Calendar Year 2017" (ADAMS Accession No. ML18059A155).
 To address the results of this evaluation, the staff is currently revising Appendix M of Inspection Manual Chapter 0609, "Qualitative Significance Determination Process," which it expects to complete by the end of the calendar year 2018.
 This revision will clarify the entry criteria for Appendix M and provide better guidance on application of the existing decision-making attributes in the appendix, but will not expand its use.
+The draft revision of Appendix M was recently made publicly available (ADAMS Accession No. ML18257A025) and was discussed at a September 20, 2018, public meeting on the ROP.
+NRC staff plans to solicit comments from external stakeholders at an October 18, 2018, public meeting on the ROP and will consider any comments received as the revision is finalized.

-- 30. Please provide a list of all final generic regulatory actions issued in the last 3 years.
-Please include: - a.
-Whether the item was reviewed by Committee for the Review of Generic Requirements (CRGR); - b.
-Whether the CRGR review was formal or informal7; - c.
-The CRGR recommendation; and - d.
+30. Please provide a list of all final generic regulatory actions issued in the last 3 years.
+Please include:

+a.
+Whether the item was reviewed by Committee for the Review of Generic Requirements (CRGR);

+b.
+Whether the CRGR review was formal or informal;

+c.
+The CRGR recommendation; and

+d.
 The NRC's conclusions with respect to compliance with the Backfitting Rule (i.e., no backfitting, cost-justified substantial increase, compliance exception, adequate protection exception).